subhash1208/Jackdaw/README.md

 Contributors and users are welcome to explore, learn from, and build upon this project for educational purposes.

 ### Hit star ⭐ if you like this repo!!!

+This app is based on the YOLOv8(<https://github.com/ultralytics/ultralytics>) object detection algorithm.
+The app uses the Streamlit(<https://github.com/streamlit/streamlit>) library for the user interface.